bijoutrouvaille/fireward/readme.md

 The project uses the stack tool and puts shortcuts into the makefile.

-The project was born from the exercise in monadic programming (Thinking Functionally in Haskell, chapter on Parsing), so the parser is written from scratch.
+The project was born from an exercise in monadic programming (Thinking Functionally in Haskell, chapter on Parsing), so the parser is written from scratch.
 It seems to be the same in concept as Parsec, but with less functionality.

 ## TODO